rubyaustralia/roro/2018/201804-rorosyd.md

 - Credentials

 ^
-The rails team are keen to get 5.2 done and dusted before rails conf starting April 17th.
-DHH feels strongly that this release candidate is sound enough that if you starting a new project you could base it off RC2.
-Check the rails blog for more information .
+Last night at 9pm DHH posted on the rails blog to announce the release of rails 5.2.
+The rails team were keen to get 5.2 done and dusted before rails conf starting April 17th.
+Check the rails blog for more information.

 ---